davex9000/Stock-market-prediction/webapp/readme.md

-. add the dynamic data parser for daily stocks
+- add the dynamic data parser for daily stock
-. visulalize on webapp
-. create catagory for daily, weekly reports
+- create catagory for daily, weekly reports -visulalize on webapp